-Pre-Commencement (Slab Level) Condition: No development above ground floor slab level of any part of the development hereby permitted shall take place until the areas of advance planting approved under drawing xx (to include Furners Lane and PRoW 2548), are delivered.
+Pre-Commencement (Slab Level) Condition: No development above ground floor slab level of any part of the development hereby permitted shall take place until the details of proposed planting along Furners Lane and PRoW 2548, considered as areas suitable for advance planting, are submitted to and approved by the Local Planning Authority.
 Confirmation of the delivery of these landscape works shall be submitted to and approved, in writing, by the Local Planning Authority.